hanicinecm/exomole/docs/read_all.rst

     >>> iso.inchi_key
     'TUJKJAMUKRIRHC-UHFFFAOYSA-N'

-Finally, a high-level function is provided, returning a parsed ``AllParser``, which needs to be called either without arguments from within the exomol directory on the server, or with a path leading to the data directory as a single argument:
+Finally, a high-level function is provided, returning a parsed ``AllParser`` instance.
+The ``parse`` function needs to be called either without arguments from within the exomol directory on the server, or with a path leading to the data directory as a single argument:

 .. code-block:: pycon